reneang17/authorencoder/README.md

 | --model_dir |  Dir for weights and model settings | ./trained_models/ |
 | --data_file | data file name | top_10_authors.json |

-## Acknowledgements
+## References

-The autoencoder is modified based on git repo of [blackecho](https://gist.github.com/blackecho/3a6e4d512d3aa8aa6cf9) and [Leavingseason](https://github.com/Leavingseason/rnn_recsys)
+FaceNet: A Unified Embedding for Face Recognition and Clustering (https://arxiv.org/pdf/1503.03832.pdf) The triplet loss tools used are based on [Adam Bielski](https://github.com/adambielski/siamese-triplet) pytorch implementation of triplet loss.
-Triplet online mining is referred from this [github](https://github.com/omoindrot/tensorflow-triplet-loss)
+The best performing model is an implementation of [CNN for sentence classification](https://arxiv.org/abs/1408.5882)